XethalKhan/math/content/linear-algebra/0003-homogeneous-system-of-equations/0005-null-space-of-a-matrix.md

 Null space is a property of the **coefficient matrix**, not a property of some system of equations.

+The set of solutions to a **homogeneous system** (which is never empty) is of enough interest to warrant its own name.
+However, we define it as a property of the **coefficient matrix**, not as property of some system of equations.

 ## Example

 Let us compute the null space of